Wildlife

 Townsville City Council undertakes the following roost management activities under the Code of Practice:

-- Dispersal of flying-foxes at Dan Gleeson Memorial Gardens into main flying-fox areas with the use of fogging, smoke and noise.
+- dispersal of flying-foxes at Dan Gleeson Memorial Gardens into main flying-fox areas with the use of fogging, smoke and noise

-- Periodic cleaning around flying-fox roost sites.
+- periodic cleaning around flying-fox roost sites

-- Dispersal of flying-foxes from Palmetum using fogging, smoke and noise.
+- dispersal of flying-foxes from Palmetum using fogging, smoke and noise

-- Periodic cleaning of ponds and dams to provide a clean water source.
+- periodic cleaning of ponds and dams to provide a clean water source.

-Found a sick or injured bat?
+If you have found a sick or injured bat:

-- Do not touch it.
+- Do not touch the bat.
 Call North Queensland Wildlife Care on 0414 717 374.

 - ABLV is unlikely to survive on the external surface of a dead bat for more than a few hours.
 Dead bats can be disposed of in your general waste bin.
 Use a shovel and suitable gloves to minimise the risk of accidental scratches.
 If you are uncomfortable with this task, call council to assist.